Learned Wavelet Video Coding using Motion Compensated Temporal Filtering: Dyadic Temporal Decomposition

 \subsubsection{First training part: Single MCTF stage}

-During the first two training stages, only the networks components for MCTF are trainable.
-They consist of the motion estimation, motion vector compression, and DN modules.
+During the first two training stages, only the network components for MCTF are trainable.
+They consist of motion estimation, motion vector compression, and DN modules.
 In the first stage, the loss is the distortion $D_{\mathrm{ME}}$ between the frame to be predicted $f_{2t+1}$ and the prediction $\mathcal{P}_1(f_{2t})$.
-Then, the second stage additionally takes the rate $R_{\mathrm{MV}}$ required for motion vector coding into account.
-In the next stage, the entire network is trainable and the loss is the regular rate-distortion (RD) loss. \bgroup \arraystretch{1.4}
+The second stage additionally considers the rate $R_{\mathrm{MV}}$ required for motion vector coding.
+In the next stage, the entire network is trainable and the loss is the regular rate-distortion loss. \bgroup \arraystretch{1.4}

-\egroup The full RD loss for two frames reads:
+\egroup The full rate-distortion loss for two frames reads:

-where $i$ denotes the frame number and the distortion term corresponds the Mean Squared Error (MSE) between original frame $f_i$ and reconstructed frame $\hat{f}_i$. $R_{\mathrm{all}, i}$ consists of the rate required to code the temporal subbands with an iWave++ model.
-If the corresponding frame $i$ is coded as temporal highpass subband, $R_{\mathrm{all}, i}$ also includes $R_{\mathrm{MV}}$.
-We consider lossy compression, where the only information loss stems from the scalar quantization operation of the iWave++ models.
+where $i$ denotes the frame number and the distortion term corresponds to the Mean Squared Error (MSE) between the original frame $f_i$ and the reconstructed frame $\hat{f}_i$. $R_{\mathrm{all}, i}$ consists of the rate required to code the temporal subbands using an iWave++ model.
+If the corresponding frame $i$ is coded as a temporal highpass subband, $R_{\mathrm{all}, i}$ also includes $R_{\mathrm{MV}}$.
+This paper considers lossy compression, where the only information loss stems from the scalar quantization operation of the iWave++ models.